Intercontinental and transoceanic fixed links: Bohai Strait

 Bohai Strait tunnel project is a proposed connection that would connect the Chinese cities of Yantai and Dalian across the Bohai Strait.

 Taiwan

 The Taiwan Strait Tunnel Project is a proposed undersea tunnel to connect Pingtan in the People's Republic of China to Hsinchu in northern Taiwan as part of the G3 Beijing–Taipei Expressway.
 First proposed in 1996, the project has since been subject to a number of academic discussions and feasibility studies, including by the China Railway Engineering Corporation.
 There exist cross strait ferries, both within outlying islands of Taiwan and between the PRC and Taiwan.
 The political status of Taiwan complicates any such proposal.

-South Korea
+Korea to China

-Since the Korean War travel overland from South Korea through North Korea to China and Russia has been blocked, South Korea maintains ferry services to Japan and China.
+The Korean government considered building underwater tunnels with China, the proposed route would be between Incheon-Weihai, being considerate to build an intermediary artificial island in the route of 341 kilometers.
+Other Korean cities, like Ongjin, Hwaseong and Pyeongtaek, are considered to be part of the routes to China.
+Also, is part of the Chinese comprehensive development plan for the Bohai area.

+Mokpo–Jeju

+The Jeju Undersea Tunnel is a project to connect the South Korean provinces of South Jeolla and Jeju across the Jeju Strait, with intermediate stops at the islands of Bogildo and Chujado.
+The total length of the proposed railway is 167 km, including a 66 km surface interval from Mokpo to Haenam, a 28 km bridge section from Haenam to Bogil Island, and a 73 km stretch from Bogil to Chuja and Jeju Islands.

+Busan–Geoje Bridge

+The Busan–Geoje Fixed Link (or Geoga Bridge) is an 8.2-km bridge-tunnel fixed link that connects the South Korean city of Busan to Geoje Island.

 Korea to Japan

 The "Korea Japan Friendship Tunnel System" is a proposal for a fixed link from the city of Fukuoka on Kyūshū, Japan, to the port city of Busan in Korea via four islands.
 The maximum ocean depth in this area is 146 m.
 Similar proposals have been discussed for decades by Korean and Japanese politicians.
 A road bridge links Kyūshū to the main Japanese island of Honshu.